wallit/wallit-nodejs-sdk/docs/03-options.md

 ### Options Object Definitions

+#### `Access.GetResourceFromResourceKey`

+This is used to retrieve resources from the external key (or resource key).
+The following setters may be used:

+- `setResourceKey()`  Use this to set the resource key for your resource you're attempting to retrieve.

+- `setResourceURL()`  This is used to set the URL of the resource.

+- `setUserToken()`  This is optional for the first request - but it should be used after the first request with all future requests.
+This is how a user is identified.

+- `setIP()`  This is optional but is recommended for logging and security.

+#### `Access.GetResourceFromTemporaryUserToken`

+This is used to retrieve resources from the external key and user temp token.
+The following setters may be used:

+- `setResourceKey()`  Use this to set the resource key for your resource you're attempting to retrieve.

+- `setResourceURL()`  This is used to set the URL of the resource.

+- `setTemporaryUserToken()`  Set the temporary user token.

+- `setIP()`  This is optional but is recommended for logging and security.

 #### `Manage.GetProperty`

 This is used to retrieve the current property details.
 This uses your API key to determine the property.
 There are no